aws-samples/aws-modernization-with-docker/content/36_Docker_Build_Cloud/_index.md

 5. Copy the one-time code shown in your terminal
 6. Press Enter to open the browser
 7. Paste the code in GitHub and authorize access
+8. Come back to VS Code Server and wait for it be authenticated.
+(This can take up to 30 seconds or more)

 ![Github Cli Auth](/images/gh-auth.png)